vartikabisariya/exerPythTextErrorRpt/README.md

 ## Watch Tutorial

-* Follow along with Python tutorial: File objects (28 min): https://www.youtube.com/watch?v=eirjjyP2qcQ&list=PLG9A6ovzPqX6d9uWzx0UYN9pm0zzl5ofA&index=28&t=475s
+* Follow along with Python tutorial: ??? (?? min): link??
 * When you're done make sure you save your file.

 ## Push your updated file to your GitHub repository